 A part-time job can help you bridge the funding gap and earn additional income.
 If you work enough hours to cover financial needs while still allowing ample time for studies and personal life, it can be a great way to make ends meet and build for the future.
 When it comes to finding the right job for you, start by searching college job boards, online postings or asking friends for leads .
 Additionally, there may be work-study opportunities available through your school.
 If you can, it’s ideal to find a job in a similar field to the one you are studying.
 If you can’t, that’s okay—as this job is a stepping stone to help achieve your educational goals.

 After you have explored other options, including those offered by the FAFSA, it may be appropriate to look into taking out a loan.
 The purpose of a private student loan is to bridge the financial gap between other forms of aid and your actual college expense.
 There are loan services that are customized to service students in similar situations as you.
-If you have a cosigner, you may be able to find a better rate on the loan as well as take advantage of other benefits.
+If you have a loan with a cosigner, you may be able to find a better rate on the loan as well as take advantage of other benefits.
 Ascent’s student resources and blogs are here to help your peace-of-mind when it comes to paying for college.
 Whichever path you take to fund your college years, we wish you a successful educational future.

 Ascent Student Loans sponsors these blog posts and creates informational content that is of interest to prospective borrowers and our applicants.